Nominal Type Theory by Nullary Internal Parametricity: Nominal Pattern Matching

 \section{Nominal Pattern Matching}

-In this section we provide concrete examples of functions $D \to E$ defined by recursion on a nominal data type $D$, within nullary PTT as introduced in \cref{sec:nullary-ptt}.
+In this section we provide concrete examples of functions $D \to E$ defined by recursion on a nominal data type $D$, within PNTT, explained in \cref{sec:nullary-ptt}.

-\subsection{Patterns that bind}
+\subsection{Patterns That Bind}

-Some nominal frameworks with existential name-abstraction types \cite{DBLP:conf/icfp/ShinwellPG03} provide a convenient user interface to define functions $f:D \to E$ out of a nominal data type.
-The user can define $f$ by matching on patterns that bind names (see $\mathsf{eqabs}$ in \cref{sec:intro}).
-We explain how nullary parametricity lets us informally recover this feature in our system.
+Some nominal frameworks with existential name-abstraction types~\cite{DBLP:conf/icfp/ShinwellPG03} provide a convenient user interface to define functions $f:D \to E$ out of a nominal data type.
+The user can define $f$ by matching on patterns that bind names (\EG{} $\mathsf{eqabs}$ in \cref{sec:intro}).
+We explain how this feature is indirectly recovered in PNTT.

-The following nominal data type is the nominal syntax of the $\pi$-calculus \cite{DBLP:journals/iandc/MilnerPW92a}.
-This data type appears in \cite{DBLP:journals/corr/abs-0809-3960}.
+The following nominal data type~\cite{DBLP:journals/corr/abs-0809-3960} is the nominal syntax of the $\pi$-calculus~\cite{DBLP:journals/iandc/MilnerPW92a}, a formal language whose expressions represent concurrently communicating processes.
 The constructors stand for: terminate, silent computation step, parallelism, non-determinism, channel allocation, receiving\footnote{Binders have arguments $\aint \multimap {-}$ and not $\nm \to {-}$ since the latter could lead to exotic process terms checking the bound name for equality to other names.}, and sending.
+The arguments of (output) type $\mathsf{Proc}$ can be thought of as continuations, e.g.\ $\mathsf{nu}$ prepends a channel allocation instruction.